danawoodman/django-flatpages-plus/README.markdown

     {% get_flatpages tags='foo,bar,baz' %}

-... which will return all flatpages that are tagged with *either* 'foo', 'bar', or 'baz'.
+... which will return all flatpages that are tagged with *either* 'foo', 'bar', 'baz', or a combination of the three.

     {% get_flatpages remove=3 limit=5 %}